The Church of Jesus Christ of Latter-day Saints in Georgia: Southeast Area based in Atlanta

 Though its headquarters is publicly in Salt Lake City, many operations for the North America Southeast Area operate through Atlanta.

 In 1919 the headquarters of the Southern States mission moved to Atlanta under mission president Charles A. Callis.
 At that time, this mission stretched as far west as Arkansas and Louisiana, and as far north as Ohio.

 In 1983, the Atlanta Georgia Temple was completed and dedicated, being the only temple in the Southeast United States for over 11 years.

 Area headquarters in Atlanta include complete temporal and ecclesiastical distribution centers.
 Family Services for the North America Southeast Area is also based in Atlanta.

+Stakes

+As of May 2025, the following stakes were located in Georgia:

 Missions

 Atlanta, Georgia became headquarters for the Southern States Mission when it was opened in 1876 with Henry G. Boyle as president.
 The mission covered the southern United States from Texas east.
 As more missions were created, the territorial coverage was reduced.
 In Jun 1971, the Southern States mission was renamed the Georgia-South Carolina Mission.
 On June 20, 1974, it was renamed the Georgia Atlanta Mission.

-Georgia is now home to two missions.
+Georgia is now home to two missions with two others extending into the state.

 The Georgia Macon Mission which was organized in 2013 was disorganized in 2019.